alan-camilo/StickyHeader/README.md

+# Why this fork?
+The original implementation has a `StickyAdapter` class which inherits from `RecyclerView.Adapter`, despite not using any of the `RecyclerView.Adapter` functions.
+This choice prohibits using others adapters, e.g. `PagingDataAdapter`.
+This fork has instead an interface named `StickyHeaderAdapter`, along with a sample app using `PagingDataAdapter` from Paging 3.

 # StickyHeader

 The StickyHeader was created mainly because most popular libraries for sticky headers are too complicated or offer much more features than needed.
 Some of these libraries also break DiffUtils.
 For performance reason, a header view is created only once while view types and click listeners are not supported.